 Add dry flour mixture to wet mixture and mix together until it forms small balls.

 Mix well until you can form it into a large ball. * Don't be afraid to really get in there with your hands!
 If it feels gooey, add a little more flour.
 Add only 1 tablespoon of flour at a time until it no longer feels gooey or wet.
 You don't want it too dry, as it won't roll out properly (and you will have additional flour on the board - be very careful not to use too much flour!)

-Roll it out onto a lightly floured surface to about a ¼ of an inch thick.
+Roll dough out onto a lightly floured surface to about a ¼ of an inch thick.
 If you are are making pie, then lay your pie plate upside down on the dough.
 Do the same with tarts, using the aluminum tart plates.

 Cut out a circle around it, leaving yourself additional space -at least an inch or two. * You will trim the pie shell later (once it's in the pie plate).

-Spray your pie plate with non- stick cooking spray, flip over the pie plate, then gently pick up the crust and place it in the pie plate. *Some people like to use a rolling pin to transfer it to the pie plate (as in the video in my notes), but I do not use that method. * See NOTES on rips/tears
+Spray your pie plate with non- stick cooking spray, flip over the pie plate, then gently pick up the crust and place it in the pie plate. *Some people like to use a rolling pin to transfer it to the pie plate (as in the video in post), but I do not use that method. * See Top Tip on rips/tears

 Trim the pie once the filling is in and you have put the 2nd pie crust on top, if you are doing a double crust pie.
-I trim a little, then use a fork to press the ends down (see Video on how to crimp a pie crust with a fork in NOTES), then trim a little more if I need to. * I prefer to use kitchen shears to trim at this stage, as it gives you more control.
+I trim a little, then use a fork to press the ends down (see Video on how to crimp a pie crust with a fork in post), then trim a little more if I need to. * I prefer to use kitchen shears to trim at this stage, as it gives you more control.
 Add some venting slits by cutting small triangles into the pie with a small paring knife.